 - Easy to extend or embed.

 - Support for Google Analytics, Atom feeds, comments (via Disqus), XML sitemaps…

-$ gem install nesta $ gem install bundler $ nesta new mysite.com $ cd mysite.com $ bundle $ nesta demo:content $ shotgun config.ru
+$ gem install nesta $ gem install bundler $ nesta new mysite.com $ cd mysite.com $ bundle install $ nesta demo:content $ bundle exec mr-sparkle config.ru